Mangu/azure-videoindexer-app/README.md

 # Vue.js Azure Video Indexer Sample Application

-This is a Vue.js application that provides a user interface for generating additonal insights on Azure Video Indexer indexed videos.
-The UI allows you to modify the prompts that generate scene analyzist and summary.
+This is a Vue.js application that provides a user interface for generating additional insights on Azure Video Indexer indexed videos.
+The UI allows you to modify the prompts that generate scene analysis and summary.

 ## Installation